FrogFrenzy/tax-prep-assistant/README.md

 ## Deployment

-This app is ready to deploy on Vercel:
+Tax Chicken is ready to deploy on Vercel:

 1. Push your code to GitHub
 2. Connect your repository to Vercel